BAE sees key Saudi jet deal agreed in second half

 Yet Edison Investment Research analyst Roger Johnson said the delays showed it was a buyer's market, cautioning this was "a fact that will not go unnoticed by those with money to spend."

-Britain's largest defence contractor, which previously said it had only expected "modest growth" in earnings, has repeatedly said its profits and sales have been weighed down by the deal's delayed conclusion.
+Britain's largest defense contractor, which previously said it had only expected "modest growth" in earnings, has repeatedly said its profits and sales have been weighed down by the deal's delayed conclusion.

-The company said the slightly revised outlook also took into account a 1 billion pound share repurchase programme it had launched in February, along with the impact of U.S. budget cuts.
+The company said the slightly revised outlook also took into account a 1 billion pound share repurchase program it had launched in February, along with the impact of U.S. budget cuts.

 BAE said earnings before interest, taxes and amortization (EBITA) fell 6 percent over the first half of the year to 865 million pounds, on a 1 percent rise in sales to 8.45 billion.
 Its underlying earnings per share fell 4 percent.